anrayliu/pyvidplayer2/README.md

  - `play() -> None`
  - `stop() -> None`
  - `resize(size: (int, int)) -> None`
  - `change_resolution(height: int) -> None` - Given a height, the video will scale its width while maintaining aspect ratio.
+Will scale width to an even number.
  - `set_interp(interp: str | int) -> None` - Changes the interpolation technique that OpenCV uses.
 Works the same as the `interp` parameter (see `interp` above).
 Does nothing if OpenCV is not installed.
   - `set_post_func(func: function(numpy.ndarray) -> numpy.ndarray) -> None` - Changes the post processing function.
 Works the same as the `post_func` parameter (see `post_func` above).
  - `close() -> None` - Releases resources.
 Always recommended to call when done.